dashaub/PBDP/hw2/Shaub_David_HW2.md

 log_processor.process_all()
 log_processor.print_results()
 ```
 The processed data are held inside of a nested python dictionary.
 The outer dict has keys for each URL.
 The value for each key is then another dict that has keys for each user and values that are counts for the number of vists that user made to the URL.
-So the dictionaries look like `{url: {user: count}`, and an example might look like `{'http://www.foo.com/bar': {'alice': 13}}`.
+So the dictionaries look like `{url: {user: count}}`, and an example might look like `{'http://www.foo.com/bar': {'alice': 13}}`.
 To update the shared state, we acquire a lock before we modify the data structure and then remove the lock immediately after we finished the modification: this allows other worker threads to read and parse data in the log file simultaneously while another thread is updating a count, adding a new user, or adding a new URL.

 This structure was chosen because it makes answering the queries relatively easy.